djfpaagman/zappi-ruby/README.md

 `$ ZAPPI_DEVICE_ID=...
 ZAPPI_USERNAME=...
 ZAPPI_PASSWORD=... ruby zappi.rb`

+It will put one row per day as in the example above.
+Easiest is to write the ouput to a file:

+`$ ... ruby zappi.rb > zappi.csv`

 Optionally you can set:

 * `UTC_OFFSET` o customize the timezone offset.
 The data is in UTC.
 By default offset is 2, since that's my timezone.